YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECNODZTRIGINTP, Sequence number ssss contains $ZTRIGGER() updates made inside a transaction which the current replicator does not support.
 The replicator must be upgraded to at least V5.4-002 to support this type of transaction.
 Cannot continue

-MUPIP Error: The originating instance encountered a $ZTRIGGER() function within a transaction with sequence number ssss.
+MUPIP Error: The originating instance encountered a $ZTRIGGER() function within a transaction with a sequence number ssss.
 However, the replicating instance is running a pre-V5.4-002 version which cannot handle $ZTRIGGER() within a transaction.

 Action: Upgrade the replicating instance to V5.4-002 or later.
 Alternatively adjust the application code to avoid using $ZTRIGGER() within a transaction.